kubeedge/ianvs/docs/guides/how-to-test-algorithms.md

 ## Step 4.
 Execution and Presentation

-Run the executable file of ianvs for benchmarking
+Finally, the user can run ianvs for benchmarking.

-View the benchmarking result of the targeted algorithms
+The benchmarking result of the targeted algorithms will be shown after evaluation is done.
+Leaderboard examples can be found [here](../proposals/leaderboards).